Webster-10101/aw-website/PROJECT-SUMMARY.md

 ## ✅ What's Been Built

-A calm, intentional personal website that positions you as a coach and thinking partner - not a portfolio or services catalog.
+A calm, intentional personal website that positions you as a coach and consultant - not a portfolio or services catalog.

 ### Pages Created